apache/celix/documents/getting_started/using_services_with_c.md

 ## Services

-To start-of, C services in Celix are just a pointer to a memory location registered in the service registry using a name and an optional set of key/value pairs.
+To start of, C services in Celix are just a pointer to a memory location registered in the service registry using a name and an optional set of key/value pairs.

 By convention use the following service layout: